 - Roaring Rampage of Revenge: After Stonny is raped in the siege of Capustan, her friend Gruntle goes on a superhuman killing spree that acts in the defense of the city long after it is completely overrun by the enemy.
 Eventually the building he is fighting in is filled up with corpses to the point that the expanding bodies threaten to burst the walls.

 - Super Empowering: The book features numerous examples of individuals gaining superhuman powers, as the concept of the Mortal Sword-Destriant-Shield Anvil trio is introduced.
 Numerous gods and powers have a stake in the outcome of the war, and as such not all empowered individuals are necessarily willing:

 - Gruntle, the caravan guard, unwillingly becomes the Mortal Sword of the Tiger of Summer, Treach.
 This suits him fine at the time, as he's right in the middle of carving up an army.

 - Ganoes Paran is chosen by the Azath houses as the Master of the Deck, gaining him Ascendancy status and powers involving the Deck of Dragons.

-- Title Drop: Said by Tool during a discussion of the ancient war between the Jaghut and the T'lan Imass.
-The text is also peppered with it as a descriptive metaphor, indicating a sort of melancholia.
+- Title Drop: "Memories of ice" is said by Tool during a discussion of the ancient war between the Jaghut and the T'lan Imass.
+The text is also peppered with the phrase as a descriptive metaphor, indicating a sort of melancholia.

-- The Undead: Aside from the usual suspects in the series, such as the T'lan Imass, two other variants are used:
+- The Undead: Aside from the usual suspects in the series, such as the T'lan Imass, two other variants of undead are used:

 - Woobie, Destroyer of Worlds: The Pannion Seer's genocide is actually an emotional lashing out from the trauma of suffering a Fate Worse than Death for thousands of years.